JGCRI/ambrosia/paper/paper.md

 # Summary
 The `ambrosia` R package was developed to calculate food demand for staples and non-staple commodities that is responsive to changing levels of incomes and prices. `ambrosia` implements the framework to quantify food demand as established by Edmonds et al. [@edmonds2017global] and allows the user to explore and estimate different variables related to the food demand system.
-Currently `ambrosia` provides 3  main functions:
+Currently `ambrosia` provides three main functions:

 (1)	calculation of food demand for any given set of parameters including income levels and prices

 (2)	estimation of parameters within a given a dataset.
-Note:  `ambrosia` is used to calculate parameters for the food demand model implemented in the Global Change Analysis Model(GCAM)[@calvin2019gcam]
+Note:  `ambrosia` is used to calculate parameters for the food demand model implemented in the Global Change Analysis Model(GCAM; [@calvin2019gcam]);

 (3)	exploration and preparation of raw data before starting a parameter estimation